Think outside the standard hotel room when you find and book unique hotels and other properties that will make your next vacation memorable. “

 When it comes to well-known properties that are a bit quirky, you may find that you need to book far in advance.
 For instance, the Dog Bark Park Inn fills up far in advance and the Rough Rider Cabins at Yellowstone do too.
 While I loved my stay in the national park, it wasn’t possible to extend our stay because it was booked out.

-Other places to Look
+Other places to Find Unique Lodging

 No matter where you’re traveling, I hope that these tips will help you book amazing hotels to make your next vacation that much better!